Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 COPILOT: SAME NAME, DIFFERENT FLIGHT PATHS

-If you’ve used Word, Excel or PowerPoint lately, you’ve probably seen Microsoft 365 Copilot making suggestions (welcome or not) for improving your content.
+If you’ve used Word, Excel or PowerPoint lately, you’ve probably seen Microsoft 365 Copilot making suggestions (welcome or not) to polish your content.
 That’s the generative side of AI in action.

-Let’s look more closely at how each Copilot functions—so you can choose the right Microsoft AI tool for the task at hand.
+Let’s take a closer look at how each type of Copilot works—so you can choose the right Microsoft AI tool for the job.

 GENERATIVE AI: MICROSOFT 365 COPILOT